smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/03 - Table Types.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It's important to note that the use of `tempdb` and the extent to which it's used can vary depending on the complexity of the query and other factors, such as the amount of memory available and the indexes present on the involved tables.
 However, it's a common practice for SQL Server to use `tempdb` when working with derived tables and subqueries.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The most interesting of these table types in the `VALUES` keyword.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The most interesting of these table types is the `VALUES` keyword.
 We often think the only use of the `VALUES` operator is using it with an `INSERT` statement, but it can be used to create a relation.
-First though, lets create examples of each of the table types.
+First, let's create examples of each of the table types.

 --------------------------------------------------------------------------------------------------------
 #### Table

 The type of table referred to below is a base table.
 A base table is a permanent table stored in the database and contains the actual data in the form of rows and columns.
 The `SELECT *` statement retrieves all columns and all rows from the table.
 It is a permanent table that stores data in the database.
-On base tables you can implement `NOT NULL`, `UNIQUE`, `PRIMARY KEY`, `FOREIGN KEY`, `CHECK` and `DEFAULT` constraints.
+On base tables, you can implement `NOT NULL`, `UNIQUE`, `PRIMARY KEY`, `FOREIGN KEY`, `CHECK`, and `DEFAULT` constraints.

-In this example we create a table named `Employees`, insert a record using the `VALUES` constructor, and then select from the table.
+In this example, we create a table named `Employees`, insert a record using the `VALUES` constructor, and then select from the table.

 ```sql
 CREATE TABLE Employees